-Sailing the 1841 whaling vessel is a maritime event not seen since the 1920s.
-Due to her status as a National Historic Landmark, the ship will proceed to each scheduled port on a one-day sail so she can be safely berthed in the next harbor by nightfall.
-As weather conditions are a determining factor in the decision to head to sea each day, each port transit is scheduled with a three-day window of opportunity with the intention that the ship will sail on the first acceptable day.
+Sailing the 1841 whaleship was a maritime event not seen since the 1920s.
+Due to her status as a National Historic Landmark, the ship proceeded to each scheduled port on a one-day sail so that she could be safely berthed in the next harbor by nightfall.
+As weather conditions were a determining factor in the decision to head to sea each day, each port transit was scheduled with a three-day window of opportunity with the intention that the ship would sail on the first acceptable day.

-Once in port, the Morgan will be open to the public on select days.
-Additionally, the ship is accompanied by a traveling dockside exhibition that includes historic interpretation, live demonstrations, music, waterfront activities, and more.
-This is a once-in-a-lifetime journey and we hope you make plans to visit the ship at one of the ports.
+Once in port, the Morgan was open to the public on select days.
+Additionally, the ship was accompanied by a dockside exhibition that included historic interpretation, live demonstrations, music, waterfront activities, and Spouter, a life-sized inflatable model of a sperm whale.

-- May 17 — Charles W. Morgan departs Mystic Seaport for New London.
+- May 17 — Charles W. Morgan departed Mystic Seaport for New London.

 - May 24-25, 31 and June 1 — New London, City Pier.
 Open to the public with the dockside exhibition program.